How to Change Text Message to iMessage on iPhone 2026

 Apple recommends waiting up to 24 hours for iMessage activation to complete and checking the System Status page in the meantime.
 If iMessage shows a yellow or red indicator there, the problem is on Apple’s side and no amount of fiddling on your phone fixes it.

-When we tried activation on a freshly restored iPhone 15 using a Verizon eSIM, the green checkmark on iMessage took about 11 minutes.
-On a Mint Mobile T-Mobile line, the same flow took under a minute.
+When we tried activation on a freshly restored iPhone 15 using a Verizon eSIM, the green checkmark on iMessage took a while to appear.
+On a Mint Mobile T-Mobile line, the same flow finished quickly.
 Carrier provisioning speed dominates the timing in our experience, and Verizon postpaid lines on recent iOS builds have consistently been the slowest.
-T-Mobile and AT&T usually finish in under three minutes once you flip the toggle.
+T-Mobile and AT&T usually finish soon after you flip the toggle.

 #Stop iMessage From Falling Back to SMS